-The acquisition will strengthen and expand the Company's position to design, produce and supply highly engineered proprietary aerospace components in niche markets with significant aftermarket content and provide opportunities to create value through the application of our three core value-driven operating strategies (obtaining profitable new business, improving our cost structure, and providing highly engineered value-added products to customers).
-The purchase price paid for the acquisition reflects the current earnings before interest, taxes, depreciation and amortization (EBITDA) and cash flows, as well as the future EBITDA and cash flows expected to be generated by the business, which are driven in most cases by the recurring aftermarket consumption over the life of a particular aircraft, estimated to be approximately 25 to 30 years.
+The acquisition strengthens and expands the Company's position to design, produce and supply highly engineered proprietary aerospace components in niche markets with significant aftermarket content and provide opportunities to create value through the application of our three core value-driven operating strategies (obtaining profitable new business, improving our cost structure, and providing highly engineered value-added products to customers).
+The purchase price paid for the acquisition reflects the current earnings before interest, taxes, depreciation and amortization ("EBITDA") and cash flows, as well as the future EBITDA and cash flows expected to be generated by the business, which are driven in most cases by the recurring aftermarket consumption over the life of a particular aircraft, estimated to be approximately 25 to 30 years.

-The Company accounted for the CAC acquisition using the acquisition method and included the results of operations of the acquisition in its condensed consolidated financial statements from the effective date of the acquisition.
+The Company accounted for the CAC acquisition using the acquisition method and included the results of operations of the acquisition in its condensed consolidated financial statements from the effective dates of the acquisition.
 The Company made an initial allocation of the purchase price at the date of acquisition based upon its understanding of the fair value of the acquired assets and assumed liabilities.
-As of April 3, 2021, the measurement period (not to exceed one year) is open; therefore, the assets acquired and liabilities assumed related to the CAC acquisition are subject to adjustment until the end of the respective measurement period.
+As of July 3, 2021, the measurement period (not to exceed one year) is open; therefore, the assets acquired and liabilities assumed related to the CAC acquisition are subject to adjustment until the end of the measurement period.
+The allocation of the purchase price is preliminary and will likely change in future periods, perhaps materially, as fair value estimates of the assets acquired and liabilities assumed are finalized during the allowable one year measurement period.
 The Company is in the process of obtaining a third-party valuation of certain intangible assets, tangible assets and liabilities of CAC.
-The fair values of acquired intangibles are determined based on estimates and assumptions that are deemed reasonable by the Company.
-Significant assumptions include the discount rates and certain assumptions that form the basis of the forecasted results of the acquired business including revenue, EBITDA, growth rates, royalty rates and technology obsolescence rates.
+The fair values of acquired intangibles and certain liabilities, such as loss contract reserves, are determined based on estimates and assumptions that are deemed reasonable by the Company.
+Significant assumptions used to determine the fair values of acquired intangible assets include the discount rates and certain assumptions that form the basis of the forecasted results of the acquired business including revenue, EBITDA, growth rates, royalty rates and technology obsolescence rates.
+Significant assumptions used to determine the fair value of the loss contract reserves using the discounted cash flow model include discount rates and forecasted costs to be incurred under the long-term contracts and at-market bid prices for respective contracts.
 These assumptions are forward looking and could be affected by future economic and market conditions.
-Pro forma net sales and results of operations for the acquisition had it occurred at the beginning of the applicable twenty-six week period ended April 3, 2021 or March 28, 2020 are not material and, accordingly, are not provided.
+Pro forma net sales and results of operations for the acquisition had it occurred at the beginning of the applicable thirty-nine week period ended July 3, 2021 or

-The allocation of the estimated fair value of assets acquired and liabilities assumed in the CAC acquisition as of the acquisition date is summarized in the table below (in millions):
+The preliminary allocation of the estimated fair value of assets acquired and liabilities assumed in the CAC acquisition as of the acquisition date, as well as measurement period adjustments recorded as of July 3, 2021, are summarized in the table below (in millions):

+Preliminary Allocation N Measurement Period Adjustments • Preliminary cation

 Assets acquired (excluding cash):

-Trade accounts receivable \$ 31
+Trade accounts receivable \$ 31 \$ 1 \$ 32

-Inventories 27
+Inventories 27 3 30

-Prepaid expenses and other 10
+Prepaid expenses and other 10 (4) 6

-Property, plant and equipment 18
+Property, plant and equipment 18 3 21

-Goodwill 636
+Goodwill 636 58 694 (1)

-Other intangible assets 309
+Other intangible assets 309 16 325 (1)

-Other 34
+Other 34 34

-Total assets acquired 1,065
+Total assets acquired 1,065 77 1,142

-Liabilities assumed:
+Liabilities assumed: ,

-Accounts payable 15
+Accounts payable 15 3 18

-Accrued and other current liabilities 38
+Accrued and other current liabilities 38 12 (2) 50

-Deferred income taxes 38
+Deferred income taxes 38 (10) 28

-Other non-current liabilities 29
+Other non-current liabilities 29 72 (2) 101

-Total liabilities assumed 120
+Total liabilities assumed 120 77 197

-Net assets acquired \$ 945
+Net assets acquired \$ 945 \$ \$ 945